Christopher Morel Player Props: Cubs vs. Pirates

 Christopher Morel At The Plate

-- In 40.6% of his games this year, he has hit a home run, and 10.4% of his trips to the plate.
+- In 39.4% of his games this season, he has hit a long ball, and 10.1% of his trips to the plate.

-- Morel has driven in a run in 15 games this year (46.9%), including nine games with more than one RBI (28.1%).
-He has also driven home three or more of his team's runs in four contests.
+- Morel has driven home a run in 15 games this season (45.5%), including more than one RBI in 27.3% of his games and producing three or more of his team's runs on four occasions..

-- In 21 of 32 games this year, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.